-For the K-EXIM Facilities the margin is fixed.
+For the Facility II the margin is fixed.

 Interest is payable quarterly.
-If Refineries fails to pay any due balances as per the facility agreements, then interest will be accrued on the overdue amount at 2% above the rate.
+If Refineries fails to pay any due balances as per the facility agreements, then interest will be accrued on the overdue amount at certain agreed percentage above the rate.